(or other programs)

 1) Buy the inexpensive Dataq DI-145 and use their free software for plotting.
 That's pretty simple!
 Also see the Meter/Data Acquisition Amplifier.

 2) Buy the Dataq DI-148U (on eBay) and use one of the spreadsheets with a macro for reading the Dataq.
-You can also follow the somewhat convoluted process for putting the images on a web page.

 4) Use a microprocessor to measure the desired voltage (I use various PicAXE processors).
 Have the micro send serial data to a computer, typically over the same connection used to program the micro.
 Use my AutoHotKey script below to receive the data and send it to a spreadsheet or other program.